riissitsurana4/ExpenseTracker/README.md

-#ExpenseTracker
-A website/app which inputs expenses and segregates them into different types of expenses at the end of month which will also help reduce un-necessary expenses and help keep track of your monthly spendings and savings.
+ExpenseTracker
+A FREE webapplication which helps you take Control of Your Finances.
+Track expenses, create budgets, and gain insights into your spending habits with our intuitive expense tracking solution.